The Goldman symplectic form on the PGL(V)-Hitchin component: Features of Hitchin representations and the Hitchin component

-Note that in the case when $\dim(V)=2$, $\Hit_V(S)$ is exactly the space of conjugacy classes of faithful representations from $\Gamma$ to $\PSL(V)$ with discrete image.
-It is also classically known that every such conjugacy class is the holonomy of a unique hyperbolic structure on $S$, so $\Hit_V(S)$ can naturally be identified with the deformation space of hyperbolic structures on $S$.
-This phenomena was generalized by Choi-Goldman \cite{ChoiGoldman}, who proved that when $\dim(V)=3$, the $\PSL(V)$-Hitchin representations are exactly holonomies of convex real projective structures on $S$.
+\begin{remark} The quotient $\widetilde{\Hit}_V(S)/\PSL(V)$ has two connected components when $n$ is even, but is connected when $n$ is odd.
+Since we want to work with one Hitchin component, it is more convenient to take the quotient $\widetilde{\Hit}_V(S)/\PGL(V)$. \end{remark}

-However, the geometric properties of $\PSL(V)$-Hitchin representations in general were poorly understood until a breakthrough by Labourie \cite{Labourie2006}, who used Frenet curves to study them.
+Note that $\Hit_{\Rbbb^2}(S)$ is exactly the space of discrete and faithful representations from $\Gamma$ to $\PSL_2(\Rbbb)$ considered up to conjugation in $\PGL_2(\Rbbb)$.
+Every such conjugacy class is the holonomy of a unique hyperbolic structure on $S$, so $\Hit_{\Rbbb^2}(S)$ can be naturally identified with the deformation space of hyperbolic structures on $S$, also known as the Fricke-Teichm\"uller space.
+This phenomena was generalized by Choi-Goldman \cite{ChoiGoldman}, who proved that the $\PGL(3,\Rbbb)$-Hitchin representations are exactly holonomies of convex real projective structures on $S$.
+However, the geometric properties of $\PGL(V)$-Hitchin representations in general were poorly understood until a breakthrough by Labourie \cite{Labourie2006}, who used Frenet curves to study them.
 We will now give a brief account of Labourie's result.